 Top 10 Chinese Economy Trends

-– Housing, health and education are areas that will continue to grow, due to larger families and change of lifestyle.
+– Housing, health, and education are areas that will continue to grow, due to larger families and changes in lifestyle.

 China’s urbanization rate will continue to increase over the next decade, from 57% in 2016 to around 70% in 2027.
 The Chinese government is taking a different approach to urbanization by moving focus away from megacity centers toward newly established economic clusters.
 This has been made possible by advances in technology in the transport and information sector.
 High-speed trains and drones will make logistics cheaper and faster.
 High-speed Internet connectivity has a number of possibilities, including the lack of necessity to physically leave your home.

-With this tactic of spreading urbanisation throughout the country rather than focusing on already established urban areas, people all over China will be able to enjoy a lower cost of living, more recreational space and less pollution.
+With this tactic of spreading urbanization throughout the country rather than focusing on already established urban areas, people all over China will be able to enjoy a lower cost of living, more recreational space, and less pollution.

 The sharing economy, which took hold so easily in China, was estimated to be worth about RMB 3.45 trillion ($520 billion) domestically in 2016, a sum that included spending both by consumers and businesses.
 Chinese consumers already have a culture of paying for access rather than ownership, and by 2027, this model of consumption will become a routine part of their lives.